Cutaneous lymphoma experts provide answers to the question: "What are the differences between PUVA, UVB and Narrow Band UVB light treatments?"

-Mechlorethamine, also known as nitrogen mustard (NM), is an anti-cancer drug that inhibits DNA replication.
+Brand name: Mustargen® and Valchor™ Nitrogen Mustard (NM) is an anti-cancer drug that inhibits DNA replication.
 Originally developed as an intravenous cancer chemotherapy, its topical application to the skin has been shown to be an effective treatment of early stage (Stage I-A, I-B, and II-A) CTCL.

 Carmustine is a cancer chemotherapy and works by the same mechanisms as NM.
 Topical application of carmustine has also been shown to be effective in the treatment of patch/plaque CTCL.
 Usually, Carmustine is applied only to affected lesions.
 Topical Carmustine is usually prescribed in 12-week courses.

 Phototherapy involves the use of ultraviolet light to treat the skin.
 Ultraviolet light is the same rays that are in sunlight.
 Patients with more extensive skin involvement are often prescribed phototherapy when topical treatments prove impractical or ineffective.
 There are different types of phototherapy based on the different wavelengths of ultraviolet light used during treatment.
 These include ultraviolet B (UVB- Broad or Narrow Band) or PUVA (Psoralen medication+UVA).